sandeeppaulraj/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Distortion Corrected Test Images.

 I read in the eight test images and undistort all eight of them using opencv.
-Below i present 2 examples of such undistorted images.
+Below I present 2 examples of such undistorted images.

 I load the previously saved **mtx** and **dist** information.
 I show this step below.